Connect with us

 • Click the ‘Update‘ link.
 A warning message will appear.
 Click ‘Yes.

-• Click ‘Browse‘ to select source server.
-Select a passive Exchange database server for seeding.
-Do not select the Active Exchange Server as it is already failing to seed the database.
+• Click ‘Browse‘ to select the source server.
+For seeding, select a passive Exchange database server.
+Please do not select the Active Exchange Server, as it failed to seed the database.

 • The Exchange will start the seeding process from the database copy on the passive server to your newly added Exchange Server.